Purpose vs Preference

 Since I am a visual learner, I tend to look at life’s choices as beautifully wrapped gift boxes.
 Some of the poor choices that I have made in life were due to the appeal of the packaging.
 Am I the only one guilty of this fault?
 Tell me that I am not alone in my absence of discernment in the past.
 I have been presented with beautifully wrapped choices, void of significance, but seductive at first-sight to the naked-eye.
 I have chosen the wrong jobs, friends, men, and items which all seemed attractive in the beginning.
 However, the gravity of certain choices has lasting effects which is why surface-level decisions cannot sustain long-term commitments.

 For example, I have witnessed many people make choices out of preference only to later regret their decision.
 That is why buyer’s remorse is a real consequence of certain choices.
 Have you ever bought a car that was a lemon?
-It looked good and even drove good off of the lot until some time passed.
+It looked good and even drove well off of the lot until some time passed.
 Conversely, have you ever bought something out of your budget because it looked good?
 Did you prefer a Mercedes when your budget allowed for a Honda?
 Did you purchase a beautiful home without considering the potential repairs and increasing property taxes?
 Did you choose to marry a person because of physical attraction and chemistry, only to end up unsatisfied and alone?
-We must not allow our preference to precede sound judgement.
+We must not allow our preference to precede sound judgment.

 As I outgrow my preferences in many facets, I am learning to not make snap decisions.
 Whenever an abrupt decision is made, I am clearly operating out of my preferences.
 I now allow myself the space and grace to revisit choices before making a decision.
-I am in no rush nor am I desperate which keeps my judgement sober.
+I am in no rush nor am I desperate which keeps my judgment sober.
 I also refrain from making emotional decisions.
 My rule of thumb for every decision that I make is, “Never go grocery shopping when you are hungry.”
 Beware because you might hastily choose according to your wants instead of your needs.

 When I was a senior in high school, the biggest decision that I had to make was deciding what college to attend.
 I went on a few college tours to assess the different campuses.
 At that time, I was not sure whether or not I wanted to attend a small or large university.
 Also, I was unclear about how far I wanted my college to be located from my parents’ home.
 I was clueless for the most part except for the main reason why I wanted to go to college.
 I knew at a very young age what profession I wanted to have as an adult.
 I initially thought that I wanted to be a teacher, but I later discovered in my junior year that counseling was my passion.
 Anyway, I chose West Chester University because of my purpose.